Glover (video game): Development

 Glover was developed by Interactive Studios and published by Hasbro Interactive.
-The game was originally announced at E3 1998, later it was reported that the game was 60% completed in August 1998.
-Two months later in October, the game was reported to be 70% completed.
+The game was originally announced at E3 1998; in August 1998, it was reported that the game was 60% completed.
+Two months later (in October), the game was reported to be 70% completed.
 During late in development, it was reported that Glover would have required the character to cross water.